AJAX, events, WebSockets

 Note: You must now use

-on the client.
-Like you did before, choose a meaningfultype
+JSON.stringify()on the server, andJSON.parse()on the client.
+Like you did before, choose a meaningfultypefor this message. -

 Modify your client so that it updates the list of users whenever it receives a new message.